edubotics-ai/edubotics-core/docs/setup.md

 pip install -r requirements.txt
 ```

+## Code Formatting

+The codebase is formatted using [black](https://github.com/psf/black), and if making changes to the codebase, ensure that the code is formatted before submitting a pull request.
+More instructions can be found in `docs/contribute.md`.

 ## Google OAuth 2.0 Client ID and Secret

 To set up the Google OAuth 2.0 Client ID and Secret, follow these steps: